fuzzygroup/recipes/_posts/2013-04-21-bacon-hasselback-potatoes.md

 Lay the bacon pieces on a baking sheet and freeze until hard, about 30 minutes.
 Meanwhile, preheat the oven to 350 degrees F. Bring a large pot of salted water to a boil.

 Using a sharp knife, make crosswise cuts in each potato, about 1/8 inch apart, stopping about 1/4 inch from the bottom.
+To do this easily place the potato in a large spoon so the know cannot reach the bottom of the potato (trust me this actually works).

 Add the potatoes to the boiling water and cook 4 minutes.
 Remove with a slotted spoon and carefully transfer to a baking sheet; let cool slightly.
 Pat the potatoes dry, then insert 3 pieces of the frozen bacon into the cuts of each potato, spacing the bacon evenly and letting it poke out of the top.
 Melt 5 tablespoons butter and brush generously over the potatoes and in the cuts.
 Reserve any excess butter for basting.
 Season the potatoes with salt and pepper.